 South West England, Opportunities for Lovers of the Great Outdoors

-The popularity of the South West of England can be attributed to its space, unspoilt and unique landscape, slower pace of life and wonderful coastline.
-Exeter is the economic hub, with good amenities and a well-reputed University.
+It is made up of eight counties: Gloucestershire, Bristol, Wiltshire, Somerset, Dorset, Devon, Cornwall and the Isles of Scilly.
+The South West, also known as The West Country, is home to eight cities, although it is generally not densely populated.
+Of these, Exeter is the economic hub, with good amenities and a well-reputed University.
 Bristol, towards the north of the region, is a very interesting and eclectic city, with great nightlife and two universities.

 The region is blessed with an extremely long coastline: a 1,130 km long stretch of beautiful seafront, lined with traditional fishing villages and gorgeous beaches, ideal for the warmer than average climate and long summer days.
 The Jurassic Coast, a 95 km section of the coastline which demonstrates various different historical periods, has been named as a World Heritage Site.
 The South West is a popular holiday destination for British residents, attracted by the relaxed pace of life, the surfing opportunities and the unspoilt nature of the area.